plexiti/the-job-announcement/README.md

 # Getting Started

-In order to be in a position to play with the showcase yourself you will need to do the following steps:
+In order to be able to "play" with the showcase yourself you will need to do the following steps:

 1. Request a trial version of camunda fox EE platform by filling up [this form](http://www.camunda.com/fox/trial/?).
+1. Download the camunda fox EE platform, install it locally and start it.
+1. Once you have received your credentials to access the camunda fox enterprise repository, configure your Maven settings.xml as explained [here](https://app.camunda.com/confluence/display/foxUserGuide/Maven+configuration#Mavenconfiguration-Credentialsforcamundafoxenterpriserepository).
+You will need [Maven](http://maven.apache.org/) 3.0.3 or higher.
+1. Clone this repository with `git clone git@bitbucket.org:plexiti/the-job-announcement-fox.git`
+1. Build the application with `mvn package` and deploy it with `mvn jboss-as:deploy`

 # Credits